Home » Yuca Fries

 This Yuca Fries Recipe will show you how you can take your fresh or leftover yuca and transform it into something crispy and absolutely delicious.

 Yuca, is the root of the cassava plant, It is a very starchy root vegetable.
-You will find it used in a lot of Hispanic and Caribbean cooking (Vigoron* is one of our favorite ways to make simply boiled yuca into a fantastic dish).
+You will find it used in a lot of Hispanic and Caribbean cooking.
+As Cubans, Yuca was something present at every special occasion.
+It is usually simply boiled and topped with Mojo Criollo.

 Yuca is a light white or cream color, and has a grainy texture similar to potatoes.
 It is so meaty, and you can best describe the taste as being sweet and somewhat nutty.
 Yuca is high in carbs, but low in saturated fat, cholesterol and sodium.
 It can be a good source of manganese and vitamin C.